trevisharp/logicosk-test/README.md

     - Visual probelam representation.
     - Cover by hidden automated testes.
     - Avaliated by test result;
-  - Internval (30 minutes).
   - Ornganization and test presentation (15 minutes).
-  - Open Problem Solving (1 hour)
+  - Open Problem Solving (45 hour)
     - A open problem, with many solutions and interpretations.
     - All resources are allowed.
-    - Criteria:
-      - Usability:
-        - 0: Inevaluable.
-        - 1: Easy to understain and applicate.
+    - Simple library and tool will be delivered.
+  - Pratical Bug Fix with 4 code questions (1 hour)
-        - 2: Very easy to use.
-Easy installation.
-Well documented.
+    - Levels easy to insane.
+    - Visual probelam representation.
+    - Cover by hidden automated testes.
-      -
+    - Avaliated by test result;